REX2626/Astro-Attack/README.md

 Change player health to armour, top 50% can be healed but lower 50% can only be repaired at a station

 Add multiple player weapons: gatling gun, laser beam, normal gun, sniper, missile launcher, autoturrets

+Add Enemy weapons - shoot normally but might have small missiles to launch aswell

 Change weapon system so that each weapon can be individually upgraded